An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Families of links and knots

 \section{Families of links and knots}

 In this section we give the construction for three families of knots and links.
-We then prove that these families have special properties in Section~\ref{sec:lud}.
-We first build $L_r$, a link which is saturated and achieves the highest crossing number possible of any link on a hexagonal $r$-mosaic, then alter it into $A_r$, a knot which is alternating and which in \cite{hllbound} we show achieves the highest crossing number possible for a knot on a hexagonal $r$-mosaic.
-Finally we build $K_r$, a knot which fits on a hexagonal $r$-mosaic, but as we will show in Theorem~\ref{thm:fit} does not fit on a $r$-mosaic while in a projection that achieves its crossing number.
+The first two were introduced in \cite{hll}.
+We then use these two to build the desired family of knots for this paper.
+We prove it has special properties in Section~\ref{sec:lud}.
+We first build $L_r$, a link which is saturated and achieves the highest crossing number possible of any link on a hexagonal $r$-mosaic, then alter it into $A_r$, a knot which is alternating and which in \cite{hll} we show achieves the highest crossing number possible for a knot on a hexagonal $r$-mosaic.
+Finally we build $K_r$, a knot which fits on a hexagonal $r$-mosaic, but as we will show in Theorem~\ref{thm:fit} does not fit on a $r$-mosaic while in a diagram that achieves its crossing number.

-$L_r$ is a saturated mosaic in which every interior tile is chosen to be tile 26 in Figure~\ref{fig:tiles} (if we chose tile 25 every time we would simply get the mirror image).
+$L_r$ is a saturated mosaic in which every interior tile is chosen to be Tile 27 in Figure~\ref{fig:tiles} (if we chose Tile 26 every time we would simply get the mirror image).
 Once the interior tiles are set there are (as always) two ways to connect the boundary tiles.
 One of these ways will result in a link with many nugatory crossings and one will have none.
 The link with no nugatory crossings is called $L_r$. $L_2$ is the trefoil (Figure~\ref{fig:trefoil}).
 See Figure~\ref{fig:l3} for $L_3$, Figure~\ref{fig:l4} for $L_4$ and Figure~\ref{fig:l5k5} for $L_5$.

-We show in Lemma~\ref{lemma:comp} that $L_r$ contains $r-1$ components as do all the other saturated links on an $r$-mosaic even if they are connected the other way on the exterior and even if they are not alternating.
-We note that Lemma~\ref{lemma:comp} may be thought of as a special case of Theorem 1 in \cite{jmm}.
+Note that one could rotate any of the saturated tiles to get related, but slightly different saturated links.